Summary

 Roughly five to six hours at average reading pace for the 320-page book.
 Many readers finish it in a weekend.
 The chapters are short and self-contained, so it works well in twenty-minute reading sessions where you can put one idea into practice between chapters.

-• What is the main idea of Atomic Habits?
+What are the four laws of behavior change in Atomic Habits?

 Anyone trying to change a behavior who has found willpower alone doesn't work.
 It's most useful for people who want a structured framework for building or breaking specific habits, and for managers, parents, and coaches who want to shape behavior in others without relying on motivation.